 The now internationally acclaimed band who play a unique style of Celtic to dance and rock music, they have played at the Isle of Wight Festival across Europe and even BB Kings, New York.
-We are lucky to have them supporting the Island Highland Gathering, raising money for Island charity Challenge & Adventure in the past Northwood House.
+We are lucky to have them supporting the Island Highland Gathering, raising money for Island charities.

-The event has grown now and in 2018 we have 5 pipe bands from across the Country, the Island Medina Marching Band and the 42nd Black Watch of foot, re-enactment group, with cannon.
+The event has grown now and in 2021 we have 5 pipe bands from across the Country, the Island Medina Marching Band and the 42nd Black Watch of foot, re-enactment group.
 We have Scottish and Irish dancers as well as a pipe and drum competition.
-The event has been opened by the Lord Lieutenant.
-Maj General Martin White for many years.
+The event has been opened by the Chieftain.
 In 2019 we have 5 mainland Pipe and Drum Bands also the Islands own Medina Marching Band.
-We have Island Scottish Dancers including Shamrock and Thistle, IOW Scottish Dancers and Lynnette Baileys Academy of Irish Dance.
+We have Island Scottish Dancers, IOW Scottish Dancers.
 From the mainland we are lucky the have The White Rose Highland Dancers.

 There will be Scottish food, whisky tasting, BBQ, Bar, Tea and Cakes and lots of Island craft stall, and a display of Classic Cars.